rayoelperro/GoCloudFramework/README.md

 </html>
 ```
 ### Views have a few rules
-if the line starts with '?' in case exists a variable called with the name after '?' it will do nothing otherwise it will create a variable with the name after '?' that value will be a string with lenght 0("")
+If the line starts with '?' in case exists a variable called with the name after '?' it will do nothing otherwise it will create a variable with the name after '?' that value will be a string with lenght 0("").

-if the line starts with '&' it will search in the folder of name before ':' and import the resource after ':'
+If the line starts with '&' it will search in the folder of name before ':' and import the resource after ':'.

-if the line starts with '$' it will join the HTML text and the Golang code between #( and )#
+If the line starts with '$' it will join the HTML text and the Golang code between #( and )#.

-if the line starts with '#' it will interpreted as Golang code
+If the line starts with '#' it will interpreted as Golang code.

-by default the text wich doesn't starts with any of this characters will be interpreted as HTML text
+By default the text wich doesn't starts with any of this characters will be interpreted as HTML text.